 |Field Label||Name of the Custom Common field|

-Note: It is not visible to user under Card View.
+Note: It is not visible to the user under Card View.

 |Mandatory||Decide whether you want compulsory input for that particular field.|